CHURCH EVENTS: Christmas programs highlight special services

 Harmony Christmas Eve service

-Service is live on Facebook.com/HarmonyUnitedMethodistChurch and we welcome all who are unable to join us in person to worship with us online.
+The service is live on Facebook.com/HarmonyUnitedMethodistChurch, and all who are unable to join the congregation in person to worship are welcome online.

 The church is at 101 White St. NW, Concord.